Alexiso03/Projects/README.md

 # Time_Series_Analysis

-## This Time Series Analysis Of Gold & Silver Repository contains,

-##### Gold & Silver Price Prediction using Python(ARIMA).ipynb: Using Autoregressive integrated moving average predicting prices of gold and silver through Yfinance.
+# Gold & Silver Price Prediction using Python(ARIMA): Using Autoregressive integrated moving average predicting prices of gold and silver through Yfinance.

 An autoregressive integrated moving average, or ARIMA, is a statistical analysis model that uses time series data to either better understand the data set or to predict future trends.
 A statistical model is autoregressive if it predicts future values based on past values.
 For example, an ARIMA model might seek to predict a stock's future prices based on its past performance or forecast a company's earnings based on past periods.